What is Naturopathic Medicine?

 Treat the Whole Person

 Establish health and Wellness

 Naturopathic Medicine FAQ

-Naturopathic physicians (ND’s) are licensed primary health care practitioners who are trained in natural therapeutics.
+Naturopathic Medical Physicians (NMD’s) are licensed primary health care practitioners who are trained in natural therapeutics.
 They diagnose disease and treat patients by using natural modalities.

-Are ND’s the same as homeopathics and herbalists?
+Are NMD’s the same as homeopathics and herbalists?

-ND’s are licensed general practitioners who use homeopathy and botanicals as methods of treatment.
-ND’s are trained and educated in all the naturopathic treatment options, unlike herbalist and homeopaths.
+NMD’s are licensed general practitioners who use homeopathy and botanicals as methods of treatment.
+NMD’s are trained and educated in all the naturopathic treatment options, unlike herbalist and homeopaths.

 - Each doctor must have an undergraduate degree from an accredited college or university.

 - Must graduate from an accredited four-year graduate level naturopathic medical school